CarrumDraws/Technicals/techtests/src/Tests/AddiGlobTwo/README.txt

 Questions: Do i have to do soemthing with webkit?

 Things to try next time:
+- !
+Draw a diagram of app before starting
 - How to name colors?
 - CSS Modules
 - SCSS: Has Math Functions